ReeganAnto-J/Bank-Portfolio-Winform-App/README.md

 ### InputProperties
 -------------------
 Contains an abstract class which stores all the properties (getters and setters) in this program which is also responsible for enfocing most constraints

+# Conclusion
+This project wouldn't be that big of a deal to many but I really enjoyed building this project and this means a lot to me Practical application of coding feels new compared to endlessly working on console applications

+I am really happy to hear your thoughts about my program so feel free to comment, it would realy help me improve as a programmer

+In case if you happen to be or planning to work on some project and need some aid, feel free to contact me on https://www.linkedin.com/in/reegan-anto-j/

+Thanks for reading and I hope you would have a wonderful day Happy coding!